GEMS JWST: Transmission spectroscopy of TOI-5205b reveals significant stellar contamination and a metal-poor atmosphere: Atmospheric retrievals

 \subsection{Free Chemistry Retrievals}

-We used \poseidon to investigate the atmospheric properties of TOI-5205b with retrievals allowing for freely varying individual chemical abundances to test for non-equilibrium chemical abundances.
-We performed this investigation on the co-added transmission spectrum.
-Similar to the \texttt{POSEIDON} retrievals assuming chemical equilibrium (\S\ref{sec:poseidonchemeq}), we used opacities sampled to $R=20,000$.
+We used \poseidon\footnote{https://github.com/MartianColonist/POSEIDON} to investigate the atmospheric properties of TOI-5205b with retrievals allowing for freely varying individual chemical abundances to test for non-equilibrium chemical abundances.
+We performed this investigation using the co-added transmission spectrum, with opacities sampled to $R=20,000$ in the wavelength range of $0.6 - 5.3$ \textmu{}m.
+All retrievals assumed an isothermal pressure-temperature profile.
 We included opacities for the following species: \ce{H2O}, \ce{CH4}, \ce{CO2}, \ce{CO}, \ce{SO2}, and \ce{H2S}, as well as collision-induced absorption (CIA) from \ce{H2-H2}, \ce{H2-He}, \ce{H2-CH4}, \ce{CO2-H2}, \ce{CO2-CO2}, and \ce{CO2-CH4}.
-Our use of ``free chemistry'' indicates that the logarithmic mixing ratio of each molecule is included as a free parameter, assuming evenly mixed vertical gas abundances, except for \ce{H2} and \ce{He} which are assumed to constitute the bulk composition of the atmosphere and are fractionated according to their relative cosmochemical abundances ($N_{\rm He}/N_{{\rm H}_2}=0.17$).
+Our use of ``free chemistry'' indicates that the logarithmic volume mixing ratio (VMR) of each molecule is included as a free parameter, assuming evenly mixed vertical gas abundances, except for \ce{H2} and \ce{He} which are assumed to constitute the bulk composition of the atmosphere and are fractionated according to their relative cosmochemical abundances ($N_{\rm He}/N_{{\rm H}_2}=0.17$).

+\poseidon retrievals also included a stellar contamination model to account for the TLS effect.
+Our fiducial stellar contamination model included three components: a quiescent photosphere, a cooler region due to spots, and a hotter region due to faculae.
+For each component, we fit for an effective temperature ($T$) and a surface gravity ($\log g$).
+For spots and faculae, we fit for the fractional area ($f_{\mathrm{spot}}$ and $f_{\mathrm{fac}}$) covered by each component and assume that the remaining fractional stellar area ($1-f_{\mathrm{spot}}-f_{\mathrm{fac}}$) is the quiescent photosphere.
+The TLS effect was modeled with the PHOENIX model library \citep{Husser2013} using the interpolation scheme from the \texttt{pyMSG}\footnote{\url{https://github.com/rhdtownsend/msg}} software package \citep[v1.3;][]{2023JOSS....8.4602T}.
+The posteriors for all \poseidon{} retrievals were sampled using the nested sampling Bayesian parameter estimation code \texttt{MultiNest} \citep{Feroz2009}, which is accessed within \poseidon via the \texttt{PyMultiNest} Python wrapper \citep{Buchner2014}.
+Our retrievals used 2000 live points to sample the parameter space with a convergence criterion of $\Delta\ln Z=1$.

-Our baseline model included 17 free parameters to describe the planet and heterogeneous star (with both spots and faculae), but we investigated sets of nested models with larger and smaller parameter volumes to identify the most critical model components for fitting the co-added spectrum of TOI-5205b.
+Our baseline model included 16 free parameters to describe the planet and heterogeneous star (with both spots and faculae), but we investigated sets of nested models with larger and smaller parameter volumes to identify the most critical model components for fitting the co-added spectrum of TOI-5205b.
 A summary of the free parameters used in our retrievals and their associated priors is provided in the first two columns of \autoref{tab:retrievals_clear}.